 The Inflation Factor is 5.4%, which is the OEB-approved industry-specific inflation rate for 2024 applications, effective January 1, 2024.
 The Inflation Factor is updated annually.

-In the Custom IR Decision and Order, the OEB approved a productivity factor of 0.15% and a custom capital factor of 1.27% for 2024.
+In the Custom IR Decision and Order, the OEB approved a productivity factor of 0.15% and a custom capital factor to be updated by the Inflation Factor for 2024.

 The components of the RCI adjustment formula applicable to Hydro One are set out in Table 1.
 They result in a total RCI of 6.52%.